 Dark City flies off the rails at the very end, turning into a series of these after running an otherwise very atmospheric Ontological Mystery.

-In Star Wars: Revenge of the Sith a variation of this happens twice: Anakin Skywalker and Obi-Wan Kenobi try to Force-push each other, holding each other off momentarily before they're both thrown in opposite directions.
+In Star Wars Episode III: Revenge of the Sith a variation of this happens twice: Anakin Skywalker and Obi-Wan Kenobi try to Force-push each other, holding each other off momentarily before they're both thrown in opposite directions.
 During the concurrent Yoda vs. Emperor fight, the Emperor tries shooting lightning at Yoda, who manages to grab it and push it back at Palpatine until the whole thing balls up and explodes, once again sending two combatants in opposite directions.

 In the Film of the BookStardust, a brief battle between the witches Ditchwater Sal and the far more powerful Lamia manifests as a Beam-O-War.
 Lamia's green flames overpower Sal's shadowy magic easily, and go on to disintegrate her head.